ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

    | 100+                                | 12-15 (cap)             |

    The ratio is intentionally sublinear: a connector with 100 resource methods should not expose 50 operations.
-   The purpose of the operations client is simplification, not proportional coverage.
+   The purpose of the `Connector` is simplification, not proportional coverage.
 This is not a hard rule but a generic guide on how to pick a number of operations.

 3. **Human review** -- The AI-generated candidate list is reviewed and finalized by a connector maintainer.